Why Warmup the Learning Rate? Underlying Mechanisms and Improvements: Warmup Mechanisms of Gradient and Adaptive Methods

 \subsection{Adaptive Gradient Methods (Adam)}

-\Cref{fig:mechanisms_fcns_mse_adam_B5000_cifar10} shows the training loss, pre-conditioned sharpness, and sharpness trajectories for full batch Adam.
-These results suggest that the local stability of adaptive optimizers is determined by the largest eigenvalue of the pre-conditioned Hessian, denoted by $\lambda^{P^{-1}H}$, rather than the sharpness itself (also, see Ref. \cite{cohen2022adaptive} for late time instability).
+Adaptive optimizers effectively perform gradient descent in a transformed space given by $\bm{\phi} = P^{1/2} \bm{\theta}$, as we show in \Cref{appendix:instability_adaptive_optimizers}.
+This analysis suggests that their local stability should be determined by the largest eigenvalue of $\nabla_\phi^2 L = P^{-1} \nabla_\theta^2 L$, which we refer to as the pre-conditioned Hessian.
+Indeed, this is what we observe in \Cref{fig:mechanisms_fcns_mse_adam_B5000_cifar10}, which shows the training loss, pre-conditioned sharpness $\lambda^{P^{-1}H}$, and sharpness trajectories for full batch Adam.
 In these figures, sharpness is significantly smaller than its instability threshold $\nicefrac{(2+2\beta_1)}{\eta_t} \approx 4000$, indicating that sharpness does not determine stability.
-Instead, loss catapults are associated with $\lambda^{P^{-1}H}$ exceeding its corresponding instability threshold.
+Instead, loss catapults are associated with $\lambda^{P^{-1}H}$ exceeding its instability threshold.

 The pre-conditioned sharpness starts high for both progressive sharpening (simple-$\mu$P) and sharpness reduction (SP) scenarios considered in the previous section.
 For simplicity, we considered a simpler version of $\mu$P, detailed in \Cref{appendix:parameterizations}.
 In particular, for $\mu$P models, $\lambda^{P^{-1}H}_0 \sim 10^5$ despite being initialized in a flat region as measured by sharpness, while for SP models, $\lambda^{P^{-1}H}_0 \sim 10^{6}$.
-These large initial values of $\lambda^{P^{-1}H}_0$ can lead to training failures.
-We put forward strategies to improve Adam's initialization in \Cref{section:grads_adam}; here we continue characterizing the warmup mechanisms of Adam.
+These large initial values arise because $P_1 = (1- \beta_1) \left[\mathrm{diag}(\bm{g}_0^2) + \epsilon \mathbf{I} \right] $ and $\bm{g}_0$ has components that are near zero.
+The large $\lambda^{P^{-1}H}_0$ can lead to training failures if the learning rate does not start sufficiently small.
+We put forward modifications to improve Adam in \Cref{section:grads_adam}; here we continue characterizing the warmup mechanisms of Adam.

 Given that the pre-conditioned sharpness consistently starts high and decreases during early training, this behavior can be viewed as an extreme example of the natural sharpness reduction scenario (C2) described in the previous section.
 Training Adam at high initial learning rates without warmup can cause large catapults, as seen in \Cref{fig:mechanisms_fcns_mse_adam_B5000_cifar10}(d), potentially leading to training failures.
 Increasing the warmup duration allows the pre-conditioned sharpness to naturally decrease.
 This prevents the loss from spiking during early training and avoids training failures.
 In the later stages of training, the pre-conditioned sharpness may continue reducing or exhibit progressive sharpening.
 From here on, the dynamics follows the warmup mechanisms discussed in the previous sections, with sharpness replaced with pre-conditioned sharpness.
 Similar to the momentum case, Adam's stability threshold at late training times significantly decreases for smaller batch sizes \cite{cohen2022adaptive}, also shown in \Cref{appendix:warmup_mechanisms_adam}.